preston/tastyterm/README.md

 Then, assuming you've already familiar with [Docker](https://www.docker.com) awesomeness and have it installed, plop the build into a wicked-fast [nginx](http://nginx.org) web server container using the including Dockerfile with:

-	docker build -t p3000/quickterm:latest . # though you probably want your own repo and tag strings :) docker push p3000/quickterm:latest # upload it to your repository
+	docker build -t p3000/tastyterm:latest . # though you probably want your own repo and tag strings :) docker push p3000/tastyterm:latest # upload it to your repository

 ## Production Deployment

-Extremely easy in your existing Dockerized hosting environment by pointing it at your QuickTerm Server installation.
+Extremely easy in your existing Dockerized hosting environment by pointing it at your TastyTerm installation.
 Just:

-	docker run -d -p 9000:80 --restart unless-stopped p3000/quickterm:latest # or any official tag
+	docker run -d -p 9000:80 --restart unless-stopped p3000/tastyterm:latest # or any official tag

 And you're done.
 No environment variables or further configuration are needed.
 Jedi's may use your existing Kubernetes, Open Shift etc installations as you see fit. :)